 Protonmail is the safest email service as it does not track or spy on you, nor own/ sell your data ..
 AND it is encrypted.
 Meaning no back door access to your info by others (for marketing, surveillance or criminal uses).

-Search engine that doesn’t track you, to use instead of Google-
+Search engine that doesn’t track you, and doesn’t manipulate the results according to their own agenda, like Google-

 Overview of concerns: